WalkerCodeRanger/semver-docs/apidoc/Semver.Ranges(conceptual).md

 Comparison sets combine one or more comparisons consisting of basic operators, advanced operators, and wildcards into a single [UnbrokenSemVersionRange](xref:Semver.Ranges.UnbrokenSemVersionRange).
 Individual comparisons in a comparison set may be optional surrounded by one or more spaces on either side.
-A space is not needed to separate two comparisons (e.g. `>1.0.0<2.0.0`) except to separate two wildcard versions from one another (e.g. `2.2.* 2.*`).
-Of course, the latter wouldn't typically be done.
+A space is not needed to separate two comparisons (e.g. `>1.0.0<2.0.0`).

 Since all comparisons in a comparison set must be met, they can always be simplified down to an unbroken range with a minimum and maximum version each of which may or may not be included in the range.

 Comparison sets can be combined using the `||` operator.
-The `||` operator may be optionally separated from the comparison sets one by or more spaces on either side.
+The `||` operator may be optionally separated from the comparison sets by one or more spaces on either side.
 The `||` operator unions the comparison sets it joins together.

 #### Prerelease Versions